orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 You may get somewhere in using an older version of Quicktime to prevent errors in the default software.
 The exact version needed is 6.5.2 for the RIS 2.0 software (the most recent).
 This can be downloaded from <a href="http://www.oldversion.com/download_QuickTime_6.5.2.html" target="_blank">Oldversion.com</a>.

 Virtual Box is freely downloadable at <a href="http://www.virtualbox.org/" target="_blank">Virtualbox.org</a>.
-You will just need a version of Windows – I recommend 98 (which dates the RCX!) as there are no patches needed for it.
-Just make sure you use it only for Mindstorms and do not go on the net with it.
+You will just need a version of Windows – I recommend 98 (which dates the RCX!) as there are no patches needed for the Mindstorms software.
+Just make sure you use the Windows 98 VM only for Mindstorms and do not go on the net with Windows 98.

 In Windows 7, with the more expensive editions (which you can purchase through an Anytime upgrade), you get a version of Virtual PC, with an older version of Windows running in it, for just this kind of compatibility problem.
 However that is XP, and the compatibility patches that Lego were hosting have long since been removed.